caddyserver/website/src/docs/markdown/quick-starts/static-files.md

 <pre><code class="cmd bash">caddy file-server</code></pre>

-If you get a permission error, it probably means your OS does not allow you to bind to low ports -- so use a high port instead:
+If you get a permissions error, it probably means your OS does not allow you to bind to low ports -- so use a high port instead:

 <pre><code class="cmd bash">caddy file-server --listen :2015</code></pre>